What To Know When Taking a Pregnancy Yoga Class

 Look out for any signs of pain when doing bends or twists.
 You can use modified versions of the poses that offer more support and provide less strain.

-Unless they are part of your regular practice, inversions like headstand are best avoided.
-It may be safe if you have experience in doing the pose and can do it with ease during your pregnancy.
+Unless they are part of your regular practice, inversions like headstands are best avoided.
+It may be safe if you are very experienced in performing the pose and can practice it with ease during your pregnancy.

 8 – Listen To Your Body

-Again, it is always best to consult a physiotherapist or a doctor before undertaking any pregnancy exercise.
-Watch out for any signs of discomfort, pain, or swelling.
-If your breathing is strained, or you cannot relax, you should pause and rest.
-Remember your teacher is there to guide you, so talk through any concerns you may have before class.
+Watch out for any signs of discomfort, pain, or swelling and if your breathing is strained, or you’re finding it hard to relax, you should pause and rest immediately.
+Remember, your teacher is there to guide you, so talk through any concerns you may have before or after class.

 power yoga classes london